Comprehensive support of gastrointestinal health and function

 GI Revive is a convenient, crystalline powder that mixes easily into any beverage or other functional food powder.

 Capsule or powder provides therapeutic levels of L-glutamine, N-acetyl-glucosamine, MSM, DGL, slippery elm, marshmallow, chamomile, okra, TOA-free cat's claw, quercitin, and mucin for comprehensive support of optimal gastrointestinal health.
 Prunus and citrus pectin are included to aid regularity.

-Recommended Use As a dietary supplement, take one teaspoon, one to two times daily, or as directed by your health care practitioner.
+Recommended Use: As a dietary supplement, take 7.5 grams (approx. two teaspoons) per day, or as directed by your health care practitioner.